matteo-luraghi/project-ds-2025/README.md

-# Distributed System Project
+# Distributed System Project - Data Store

-This project provides both server and client components.\
+## 🗄️ Project Overview

+Project developed for the "Distributed System" course.
+This project is a distributed key-value store that ensures high availability and causal consistency across multiple servers.

+The complete requirements are described in the [Technical Specification](./Technical%20Specification.md)

+### Key Features

+- **Replicated Storage** – every server holds a full copy of the key-value store.
+- **Causal Consistency** – operations respect causal dependencies across clients and servers.
+- **High Availability** – clients can continue reading and writing as long as their server is reachable, even if that server is temporarily disconnected from the others.
+- **Client–Server Architecture** – clients connect to one server for their lifetime and issue `read(key)` and `write(key, value)` requests.

+The system is fully implemented in Java 21 and uses Maven for building and running.

-You can either **compile the code yourself** (recommended for testing and applying modifications)\
-or run the **pre-built JAR files**.
+You can either [compile the code yourself](#%EF%B8%8F-compile-yourself) (recommended for testing and applying modifications) or run the [pre-built JAR files](#-use-the-jars).

 ---

-## Option 1: Compile Yourself
+## 🛠️ Compile Yourself

 ### Requirements